Jake Wightman: Personal life

-He attended Stewart's Melville College and Fettes College, both independent schools in Edinburgh, before studying at Loughborough University.
+Wightman attended Stewart's Melville College and Fettes College, both independent schools in Edinburgh, before studying at Loughborough University.
+Although born in England, Wightman moved to Linlithgow as a child and represents Scotland internationally.

-His father and trainer Geoff Wightman represented England in the marathon at the 1990 Commonwealth Games in Auckland, whilst his mother Susan Tooby and his aunt Angela Tooby represented Great Britain at the Summer Olympics Seoul 1988.
+Wightman has a twin brother.
+His father and coach Geoff Wightman represented England in the marathon at the 1990 Commonwealth Games in Auckland, whilst his mother Susan Tooby and his aunt Angela Tooby represented Great Britain at the Summer Olympics Seoul 1988.